ArmyBarber/kb/docs/Sources/Books/Book highlights/The Foundations of Leninism.md

 * [Kindle link](kindle://book?action=open&asin=B0BF4NHM4N)

 ## Highlights
+Could Western imperialism resign itself to the loss of such a powerful support in the East and of such a rich reservoir of manpower and resources as old, tsarist, bourgeois Russia was without exerting all its strengths to wage a life-and-death struggle against the revolution in Russia, with the object of defending and preserving tsarsim?
+Of course not. — location: [116](kindle://book?action=open&asin=B0BF4NHM4N&location=116) ^ref-43192

+---
+The opportunists adapted themselves to the bourgeois because of their adaptive, petty-bourgeois nature; the “orthodox,” in their turn, adapted themselves to the opportunists in order to “preserve unity” with them, in the interests of “peace within the party.”
+Thus, the link between the policy of the bourgeois and the policy of the “orthodox” was closed, and, as a result, opportunism reigned supreme. — location: [174](kindle://book?action=open&asin=B0BF4NHM4N&location=174) ^ref-1695

+---
 how utterly false and utterly rotten are the political practices of these parties, which use pompous revolutionary slogans and resolutions to cloak their anti-revolutionary deeds. — location: [253](kindle://book?action=open&asin=B0BF4NHM4N&location=253) ^ref-1383

 ---